igij01/CS-180-Group-Project-001-2/update_log.md

   Java Reflection has huge performance overhead that the time gained from O(1) access time from HashTable is not worth the extra 50,000% (tested on my machine) time gain.
 * See experiment.TestReflection class for detail
+* An alternative for this is AOP(aspect oriented programming).
+Though I haven't researched more into it yet